-Entryway Control Center Visitation Restrooms and Showers All floors Dorm All floors TV rooms Employee Break Room Administrative Office Downstairs Quiet Room Front Lobby- Foyer Dining Room
+Entryway Control Center Visitation All units Dorm Each Unit's TV rooms Administrative Office Area Front Lobby- Foyer Dining Room Program Building

-In addition, in each of these areas, the auditor also noticed PREA information on posters and brochures with an ease of viewing for the population, the ability to see from offender telephones should they wish to call and in areas out of viewing in the event that an offender wished to write down an address or phone number.
+In addition, in each of these areas, the auditor also noticed PREA information on posters and brochures with an ease of viewing for the population, the ability to see from offender telephones should they wish to call and in areas out of viewing if an offender wished to write down an address or phone number.
 Information was also seen in areas where visitors would be able to view and where visitation occurs.